Countly/countly-sdk-documentation/java/next.md

 <pre><code class="java">Countly.instance().getDeviceId(); // CLY_1930183b-77b7-48ce-882a-87a14056c73e</code></pre>
 <h1 id="h_01HE5J5B7V6DSCZWS0KMDV63WY">Remote Config</h1>
 <p>
-  <span>Remote config allows you to modify the app by requesting key-value pairs from the Countly server.
+  Remote config allows you to modify the app by requesting key-value pairs from the Countly server.
 The returned values can be changed based on the users.
-For more details, please see the&amp; ;</span><span>Remote Config <a href="https://support.count.ly/hc/en-us/articles/9895605514009-Remote-Config">documentation</a></span>.&amp;
-  ; It is accessible through
+For more details, please see the Remote Config <a href="https://support.count.ly/hc/en-us/articles/9895605514009-Remote-Config">documentation</a>.
+It is accessible through
   <code class="java">Countly.instance().remoteConfig()</code> interface.
 Remote
   config values are stored when downloaded unless they are deleted.
 Also, if values downloaded with full update, stored values are overwritten by newly downloaded